 Jon authored food and drink columns in a number of Canadian publications, and later developed Deconstructing Dinner in 2006 – a weekly one-hour radio show and podcast based at Kootenay Co-op Radio CJLY in Nelson, British Columbia.
 Before it went off the air in late 2010, the show was being broadcast on 50 radio stations in Canada and the US and was ranked as the top Canadian food podcast by iTunes.
 In 2011, Jon was a finalist for a Jack Webster Award in Community Reporting following his work on an investigative story about local food fraud which appeared on Deconstructing Dinner.

 In early 2011, Jon met James Beard Award winning filmmaker Declan O’Driscoll and the two transformed Deconstructing Dinner into a documentary television and multimedia series released in late 2013 thru 2014.
-Deconstructing Dinner: Reconstructing Our Food System broadcasted weekly (2013-2015) across Canada on ichannel and is available online to a worldwide audience.
+Deconstructing Dinner: Reconstructing Our Food System broadcasted weekly (2013-2015) across Canada on ichannel and today is available on Gaia and on the Deconstructing Dinner web site.
 The series received the Best of Canada award at the 2015 Taste Awards.

 Complementing his work as a journalist, Jon was a Board Director of the Kootenay Country Store Co-operative between 2006-2016 and served as the Board President in his final two years.
 The community-owned grocery store in Nelson is the largest of its kind in Canada and is developing a $27M mixed-use development in Nelson’s downtown.
 Jon has also been actively involved as a researcher and steering committee member for many food system projects in the West Kootenay region such as the Kootenay Grain CSA, GE Free Kootenays, the Nelson Flour Milling Co-op, and the report: Towards a Regional Food System Alliance Development Strategy for the West Kootenay.
 In 2012, Jon launched the annual Deconstructing Dinner Film Festival – a multi-day event held in Nelson for which he curates and coordinates the showcasing of food documentaries from around the world.
 For his contributions to the Nelson community, Jon was presented with a Sustainability Leadership Award by the City of Nelson in 2014.